 The stand on this TV is a “Y” shape design with a Titan Silver color finish and provides good stability for the panel.
 So the chance of a TV tip-over is greatly reduced.

 Samsung’s latest Smart Touch remote is a design I have grown accustomed to using during my view processes.
-Although the remote contains a minimal button layout, accessing the TV’s features and menu functions are fairly simple.
+Although the remote contains a minimal button layout, accessing the TV’s features and menu functions is fairly simple.
 Furthermore, the fit and feel of the remote were very comfortable in my hand.
 However, some users may be unhappy with the lack of a numerical keypad for direct TV channel input access.

-The remote features voice control using its built-in microphone and allows your voice to control certain functions of the TV such as turning the TV on and off, navigating menus and to access your favorite smart TV content.
+The remote features voice control using its built-in microphone and allow your voice to control certain functions of the TV such as turning the TV on and off, navigating menus, and accessing your favorite smart TV content.

 I’d also like to point out that the remote uses Bluetooth technology to communicate with the TV.
 This means the remote will have to be initially paired with the TV before it can be used.